liquibase/liquibase/README.md

 ## Documentation

-Visit the [Liquibase Documentation](https://docs.liquibase.com/home.html) website to find the information on how Liquibase works.
+the [Liquibase Documentation](https://docs.liquibase.com/home.html) website to find the information on how Liquibase works.

 ## Courses